rmarting/ansible-middleware-amq-streams-demo/README.md

 token = ADD_HERE_YOUR_TOKEN
 ```

+## Inventory

+The [`inventories/demo`](./inventories/demo) includes an example for three hosts to deploy this topology.
+Please, update it
+to use the full qualified name for your own hosts or create your own inventory file with the valid references.

 ## Install Red Hat AMQ Streams Ansible Collection

 Attached to this repo there is a tarball of the `redhat.amq_streams` collection that you can install: